 Repeat steps 5 and 6.

 So first, you want to make sure you website was set up right.
 There are a LOT (I mean a LOT) of small, technical details that go into setting up a website correctly.
 You need to make sure every, single step was done correctly.
-Missing a few of them can have an impact.
-Choose a website design company that has been around a long time.
+Missing a few of them can have an impact and how fast your website loads is absolutely key.

 Keyword research is, well… key.
 It’s like taking a reading on a map.
 Set your course before you put tons of time and effort into a new design and new content.
 Take the easy way there – not the hard way.
 This step is super important.